-It is considered that the application site is associated with the residential redevelopment of the former farm site approved under application reference 15/00459/FULM which provided 14 new dwellings and the retention and restoration of the farmhouse.
+The application site is associated with the residential redevelopment of the former farm site approved under application reference 15/00459/FULM which provided 14 new dwellings and the retention and restoration of the farmhouse.
 The aesthetics of that scheme were deemed appropriate, subject to conditions, with there being no harm to the character and appearance of the streetscape or the historic significance of heritage assets.

-In respect of the impacts on the historic environment from the provision of an additional dwelling, the scheme as approved under application reference 15/00459/FULM sought to provide the retained farmhouse (plot 15), which is recognised as an unlisted building of merit in the Donington Le Heath Conservation Area Character Appraisal and Management Plan of September 2010, with a large curtilage so as to protect its setting and to be consistent with that established from historic mapping of the site.
+The retained farmhouse (Plot 15) is recognised as an unlisted building of merit in the Donington Le Heath Conservation Area Character Appraisal and Management Plan of September 2010.
+In respect of the impacts on the historic environment from the provision of an additional dwelling, the scheme approved under permission 15/00459/FULM sought to provide the retained farmhouse with a large curtilage so as to protect its setting.